geoffmunn/terra.py/docs/guides/transactions.rst

     This method requires an LCDClient instance with a proper node connection.
 If you can't use Wallet, see `Signing transactions manually`_.

-A :class:`Wallet<terra-classic_sdk.client.lcd.wallet.Wallet>` allows you to create and sign a transaction in a single step by automatically fetching the latest information from the blockchain (chain ID, account number, sequence).
+A :class:`Wallet<terra_classic_sdk.client.lcd.wallet.Wallet>` allows you to create and sign a transaction in a single step by automatically fetching the latest information from the blockchain (chain ID, account number, sequence).

-Use :meth:`LCDClient.wallet()<terra-classic_sdk.client.lcd.LCDClient.wallet>` to create a Wallet from any Key instance.
+Use :meth:`LCDClient.wallet()<terra_classic_sdk.client.lcd.LCDClient.wallet>` to create a Wallet from any Key instance.
 The Key provided should correspond to the account you intend to sign the transaction with.

 .. code-block:: python

-    from terra-classic_sdk.client.lcd import LCDClient
+    from terra_classic_sdk.client.lcd import LCDClient
-    from terra-classic_sdk.key.mnemonic import MnemonicKey
+    from terra_classic_sdk.key.mnemonic import MnemonicKey

     mk = MnemonicKey(mnemonic=MNEMONIC)
     terra = LCDClient("https://lcd.terra.dev", "columbus-5")